 Propagation: Since it is a plant with a solitary growth habit, T. opelii can be propagated only from seeds.
 Sow the seeds in fall and winter.

 Learn more at How to Grow and Care for Tylecodon.

 Toxicity of Tylecodon opelii

 T. opelii is adapted to avoid animal predation being poisonous.
-Keep it away from children, pets, and livestock.
+Therefore, keep it away from children, pets, and livestock.